Adding JavaScript to your WordPress pages or posts can improve functionality and user engagement.

 The code above will only run the JavaScript if the post ID matches ’5’.
 Make sure you replace the ’5’ with your own post ID.

-To find the post ID open up the post where you want the JavaScript to run.
+To find the post ID, simply open the post where you want the JavaScript to run.
 Then, in the URL of the page, you’ll find the post ID.

 Adding JavaScript to a Specific WordPress Page Using Code

-If you only want to add JavaScript to a single WordPress page, then you will need to add conditional logic to the code, just like above.
+If you want to add JavaScript to only a single WordPress page, you will need to add conditional logic to the code, just like above.

 Take a look at the following example: